 On the other hand we are using a holistically developed Kubernetes paradigm.
 These are tools that many of you are already familiar with.
 This means most of us will already feel quite comfortable with all the tools and means at our disposal with OCP+V.

 As I first took a glance I really was a bit confused and asked myself “What the heck, what are we doing here?
 Why would a traditional Hypervisor operator go down all this Kubernetes rabbit hole”?
 But after diving deeper into the technology and its development I realised, that any traditional Hypervisor operator, who thinks he will do this job for the next 20 years must be out of his mind!
 Face the future – it does not lie in Virtualization – and adapt to the world of Containerization, Automation, AND Virtualization.
-OpenShift ist the best platform to do so.
+OpenShift is the best platform to do so.

 And with OCP+V, this actually has become not that complicated since we only need to install an Operator inside the already existing OpenShift Cluster.